June 22, 2021

 For this reason it pays to have a plan and be prepared, so we can adapt to whatever new environment we find ourselves in.

-A big part of this website is focused on helping you build a strong financial position for yourself.
+A big part of my writing is focused on helping you build a strong financial position for yourself.
 And what better way to do that than by helping you become recession-proof… or as close to that as possible.

 I share what I think are the most useful strategies for coping with a recession.
 All ideas are worth considering, but feel free to focus on the aspects that resonate with you the most.